Spread the love

 The Importance of Early Dementia Diagnosis

-Dementia patient with caregiver
+dementia patient with caregiver

 When possible, early diagnosis of dementia is crucial as it allows access to treatment and support services sooner.
 These interventions can, in turn, slow the progression of symptoms and significantly improve quality of life.